Marcusk19/PathFinder/README.md

 ![output](readme_images/terminal_output.png "terminal output")

 ## Running in a container ##
+*NOTE: this information is likely outdated as it was written at initialization of the project.* <br />
 Due to differences in local environments, it may be necessary to run the code in a container <br />
 In order to do so you must have docker installed on your machine - follow the instructions [here](https://www.docker.com/get-started) to get started <br />
 Download the Docker Desktop and build the image by running: `docker build -t pathfinder .` <br />